Allah O Akbar, Allaaaaah O Akbar, …..

 With this realization, each intention would become a bit more intense, a bit more honest and a bit more solemn.
 The first of the ramazan would begin with the acknowledgement that it could also be the last.

-In Zoha household it was a month of repentance, prayers, recitation, sharing, charity, blessings and remembrance.
+In Zoha household it was a month of repentance, prayers, recitation, sharing, charity, blessings, remembrance and solemn joy.
 In my preteen years, I was convinced that satan was locked up for the 30 days, thus all my mischief (obviously, they were the deeds of shaitan) were going to end by themselves.
 My temptations would disappear, and my inner goodness would just spill all over and fill me with blessings and morph me into a momin.
 I would walk slowly, making sure I did not (even accidentally) step on an insect, did not even hurt the mosquito that just bit me.
-Normally I would have squatted it to a bloody splash, but even a mosquito’s life was sacred when I was fasting.
+Normally I would have squatted it to a bloody splash, but even a mosquito’s life was sacred while I was fasting.
 I would restrict my ritual habits and made sure that I stayed true, no matter the consequences, which for me, were, as expected somewhat “punitive”.

-The month of Ramzan brings a community wide change in muslim countries.
+The month of Ramzan brings a community wide change in muslim majority countries.
 Deprivation from food takes buying, selling, preparation, presentation and sharing of food to a different level.
 Overnight the kiosks with deep woks and bubbling oil, selling Lacha (ghee fried strands of vermicelli) would appear.
 Some vendor would set up makeshift kitchen, crispy crunchy ground beef samosa and battered or filled fritters with besan (chickpeas flour), would appear in the evening.
 The aroma of clarified butter with fried dough is intoxicating enough, let alone the thought of having it after a whole day of abstaining.
 This was the joy of arrival of Ramzan when each bite would be an exercise in gratitude and each morsel a blessing.
 Street hawkers would appear with carts of Aseel dates that were sugary sweet and ripened soft.
 Almost every household would bring out the dates of Mecca or Medina that had been a gift (tabarruk) from someone who had performed a hajj or umrah.
 I recall seeing them at home throughout the year but they were mostly be consumed in Ramzan.

 The first sehri was a festive reunion.
 Though Papa was the one who woke Ammi up, she would have the food prepared and at the table with help from Appi and Baji in no time.
 With sleepy eyes and drowsy gait, we would all walk towards the dining room that would be filled with extended family members who had gotten up much earlier.
 It felt surreal to see them in the middle of the night, though we had just seen each other hours before.
 The joy of waking up earlier than others was doubled when you could jump in their warm lihaf (comforter) while they ate.